Monitoring the mind

 Negative thoughts, a characteristic of those bugged by failure to fulfil their aspirations and positive outlook in even situations that have gone out of hand have been debated and written about by knowledgeable persons with tips and tricks that help in taming the monkey mind, read calming the restlessness.
 Stressed by a long list of to-do jobs, threatened by fears, both real and imaginary, recalling hurtful episodes that have happened in the past, creating catastrophic what if scenarios in one’s mind about future and so on are identified by cognoscenti as impediments to enjoying the present, apart from enabling us to concentrate.
 The benefits of meditation, particularly of quieting the monkey mind, prescribed by the land’s ancient thinkers, are currently upheld in circles of scientists as tried-and-valid method for dispelling negative thoughts and fear.

-READ ALSO Public in The Republic
+READ ALSO Star-status in society

 Self-help in monitoring one’s mind is not everybody’s cup of tea, particularly in circumstances of being alone.
 Avoiding the feeling of loneliness despite staying alone is the crux of monitoring one’s mind.